pkhuong/dwarf-gron/README.md

 and print that out next to a nicer looking path for the field.
 The details are in `dump_type_layout.py`

-The script in `gron_cdata.py` shows how we can use these layouts to interpret bytes according to a layout and print out the corresponding field values
+The script in `gron_cdata.py` shows how we can use that to interpret bytes according to a layout and print the corresponding field values

 ```
 e = (enum e1)1094795585